0WN463/wellspring/multivariable_calculus/integration.md

 ## Explicit surfaces

-Suppose that our surface was parameterized in its explicit form instead:
+Suppose that our surface was parametrized in its explicit form instead:
 $$
 R(x, y) = (x, y, g(x, y))
 $$